 Types of Intangible Assets (List)

 Following are the common types of Intangible assets:

 It is a type of intangible asset that is recognized when one business acquires another business.
 Goodwill equals the cost of purchase of the business by the purchasing company minus the value of net assets of the purchased company.
 It represents the business reputation of a company.

-Let’s say, A Ltd. acquires B Ltd. for $ 10 million.
-At the time of purchase, the fair value of net assets (assets minus liabilities) of B Ltd is $ 7 million.
-Here the difference between the cost of purchase $ 10 million paid by A Ltd. and $ 7 million net fair value of the assets of B Ltd. is the value of goodwill which amounts to $ 3 million.
+Let’s say; A Ltd. acquires B Ltd. for $ 10 million.
+At the time of purchase, the fair value of the net assets (assets-liabilities) of B Ltd is $ 7 million.
+Here the difference between the cost of purchase of $ 10 million paid by A Ltd. And the $ 7 million net fair value of the assets of B Ltd. is the value of goodwill, which amounts to $ 3 million.